 Apparently, is an interior point of if and only if there is some real such that .
 In addition, is open if and only if is a neighborhood of each of its points.

-An open ball in is an open set.
+Let us consider open and closed balls in along with the standard Euclidean metric .
+Every open ball , in is an open set.
 Let be an arbitrary point.
 Set and consider with .

 For all we have